burakbayramli/kod/mycamera2/README.md

 df.columns = ['x','fr','to']
 ```

-for textual data, for cam images
+for textual data, and for cam images

 ```
 import io